 Nanci Griffith has said, “I think we were all born singing Tom Paxton songs,” and truly, there are few whose original work blends so seamlessly with those traditional songs distilled over generations of the oral tradition.
 Tom has been an integral part of the folk music community since the early 60’s Greenwich Village scene and continues to be a primary influence on today’s ‘New Folk’ performers.
 In the words of John Gorka, “I would give every hair on my head to be able to write songs like Tom Paxton.”
 In a career that spans more than four decades, Tom has performed thousands of concerts and continues to find new fans throughout the world.
 Paxton songbooks, award-winning children’s recordings, and a catalog of thousands of songs, recorded by everyone from Willie Nelson to Placido Domingo, all serve to document a remarkable career, but his ultimate legacy is the profound influence and admiration his music has engendered among three generations of musicians and fans.
 In 1996, Tom received the first of our Master Music Maker Awards for lifetime achievement, and serves on our Advisory Board.
 He’s also received Lifetime Achievement Awards from ASCAP and Folk Alliance International, and a special tribute from Britain’s House of Commons.

 Cleveland-born David Wilcox is a father, a husband, a citizen and a songwriter.
-First inspired to play guitar after hearing a fellow Warren Wilson College student playing in a stairwell, Wilcox is now 20 records into a career marked by personal revelation and wildly loyal fans.
+First inspired to play guitar after hearing a fellow Warren Wilson College student playing in a stairwell, Wilcox is now 20 recordings into a career marked by personal revelation and wildly loyal fans.
 His lyrical insight is matched by a smooth baritone voice, virtuosic guitar chops, and creative open tunings, giving him a range and tenderness rare in folk music.
 Wilcox released an independent album in 1987, was a winner of the prestigious Kerrville Folk Festival New Folk award in 1988, and by 1989 he had signed with A&M Records.
 His first release on the label, How Did You Find Me Here, sold over 100,000 copies the first year largely by word of mouth.
-His latest record, The View From the Edge reflects four years of thinking, writing, crafting, playing and life.
+To mark his latest record, The View From the Edge, David was named the Grand Prize Winner of the 2018 USA Songwriting Contest.
 Considered a ‘songwriter’s songwriter’, his songs have been covered by artists such as k.d. lang and many others.
-He holds audiences rapt with nothing more than a single guitar, thoroughly written songs, a fearless ability to mine the depths of human emotions of joy, sorrow and everything in between, and all tempered by a quick and wry wit.
+He holds audiences rapt with nothing more than a guitar, thoroughly written songs, a fearless ability to mine the depths of human emotions of joy, sorrow and everything in between, and all tempered by a quick and wry wit.
 “David Wilcox’s ongoing musical journey is compelling and richly deserving of a listen.” – Rolling Stone.